WWE News: WWE Bringing Back Old Pay-Per-View Event After More Than A Decade

 Now, while WWE does have the Hell in a Cell PPV that typically takes place each October, there is something else to notice about Bad Blood‘s past.
 At each of the three PPVs, there has been a Hell in a Cell match which was for or directly involved a storyline for the WWF/WWE Championship.

-At this time, there isn’t much known about Bad Blood and anything is possible to happen by the middle of the summer.
+At this time, there isn’t much known about Bad Blood, and anything is possible to happen by the middle of the summer.
 WWE doesn’t even have it on their schedule yet, but Cageside Seats is reporting that it will take place after Money in the Bank.

 [Featured Image by WWE]